Ewan-D/_vsDyslexior/src/posts/thinkings.md

 {% image "selfPortrait1.png", "a self portrait" %}

 That's me in the picture, peering out from the fold of my sketchbook.
-Below is another pencil drawing of my dog Missy sleeping next to the chair at the bottom of the stairs.
+Below is another pencil drawing, this one of my dog Missy, sleeping next to the chair at the bottom of the stairs.

 {% image "missySketch.jpg", "A pencil drawing of my dog Missy, she is sleeping on the middle room floor here." %}